artemkrachulov/AKImageCropperView/README.md

     <img src="https://github.com/artemkrachulov/AKImageCropper/blob/master/Assets/Preview.png" alt="Preview">
 </p>

-A View subclass for image cropping for iSO devices with support for landscape orientation.
-Cropper allows to specify the location and size of the crop frame.
+Image cropping plugin for iOS devices with support for landscape and portrait orientation.
+Cropper view allows to specify the location and size of the crop rectangle.
 Easy to set up.
 Has many settings for flexible integration into your project.
 The plugin is written in Swift.

 **Features:**

-* Easy to set up and use
+* Easy to setup and integrate
-* Crop frame animation
+* Crop rectangle animation (show / dismiss)
 * Full image resolution
 * Zoom and scroll
+* Translation to landscape or portrait orientation
 * Сolor customization
-* Action callbacks
+* Ability to draw custom crop rectangle
+* Drag, Scroll, Zoom callback methods
+* Changing crop rectangle callback method

 ## Usage